 What Is Lead Nurturing?

 In essence, lead nurturing is the process of converting a potential lead into a paying customer.
-For B2B lead generation, this typically involves listening to the needs of your prospects at each stage of the buyer’s journey and communicating solutions to them.
+For B2B online lead generation, this typically involves listening to the needs of your prospects at each stage of the buyer’s journey and communicating solutions to them.
 In this way, you build a relationship with the prospect and foster trust.

 Since B2B prospects tend to seek solutions to their problems through various channels, it is important to expand your lead nurturing activities across the many touch points that they habitually use.